Underdogsv/AppiumTestFramework/README.md

 - DDT - Application behaviour verification using generated test data

-You can execute test from command line using:
+You can execute tests from command line using:
 - mvn clean test

 Or in case below you will execute Cucumber runner with retry suit which rerun failed scenarios)